 - 1. Make sure all engine mechanical and other systems not related to the electronic control system are operating properly. - 2.
 Read and record diagnostic trouble codes DTC(s) displayed on the diagnostic gauge.
-To access the trouble codes on earlier or later instrument panels, see Section 16 or 17 of this manual. - 3.
-Go to the LISTING OF DIAGNOSTIC TROUBLE CODES (DTCs) later in this section, to interpret to the DTC(s) present. - 4.
+To access the trouble codes on either instrument panel, see Section 15 of this manual. - Go to the LISTING OF DIAGNOSTIC TROUBLE CODES (DTCs) later in this section, to interpret to the DTC(s) present. - 4.
 Contact your nearest engine distributor or servicing dealer with a list of DTC(s) so that necessary repairs can be made.